o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot/sdformat-plugins.md

 _Plugin_ import, i.e. the mapping between Gazebo description and O3DE components, is based on the O3DE [reflection system](/docs/user-guide/programming/components/reflection/reflecting-for-serialization/).
 In particular, O3DE components that are designed to mirror the behavior of SDFormat _plugins_ are registered using a specialized attribute tag.
 The import structure, called _hook_, implements the conversion scheme between the robot description parameters and O3DE data.
 The Robot Importer finds all active _hooks_ and checks, if any of them can be used to import SDFormat data.
 The mapping is extendable, allowing you to add your _hooks_ and map them to existing SDFormat data.

-The matching between the _hooks_ and the robot description is done based on the plugins' names.
-This way you can override the default behavior of the Robot Importer using your specific implementation connected with the specific name.
+The matching between the _hooks_ and the robot description is done based on the plugins' filenames.
+This way you can override the default behavior of the Robot Importer using your specific implementation connected with the specific filename.

 ### Default model plugins